 The 15mm rail support system is the heart of this whole rig.
 The support system allows me to easily attach/detach the cage from the shoulder mount and go handheld.
 This support also is what allows the rig to mounted on a tripod.
 Making this a versatile kit!

 The rods ordered for this kit are carbon fiber and are used for a backup set.
 Carbon fiber a lighter in weight than the standard iron rods.

 Can’t have a shoulder rig without a shoulder pad.
-This is one of the lower cost options, but still high quality and has features.
+This is one of the lower cost options, but are still high quality and has features.
 For one, it’s comfortable.
 The pad is contoured to fit on the shoulder just right.
 It also has a place to add accessories like a recorder.
-There’s two velcro straps that can used for various reasons.
+There are two velcro straps that can be used for various reasons.

 Last but not least, the cage.
 The cage is the star of the show for this rig.
 SmallRig designs cages custom fit for cameras.
 This particular cage is made for the Sony a6500.
 Be sure to check out their other models as well because you can use other mods with those cages as well.